camunda-community-hub/zeebe-kafka-exporter/README.md

             messageSubscription: { topic: zeebe-message-subscription }
             # For records with a value of type MESSAGE_START_EVENT_SUBSCRIPTION
             messageStartEventSubscription: { topic: zeebe-message-subscription-start-event }
-            # For records with a value of type RAFT
-            raft: { topic: zeebe-raft }
             # For records with a value of type TIMER
             timer: { topic: zeebe-timer }
             # For records with a value of type VARIABLE